Archie Carr

-Archie Fairly Carr, Jr. (June 16, 1909 – May 21, 1987) was an American herpetologist, ecologist, and conservationist.
-He was a Professor of Zoology at the University of Florida and an acclaimed writer on science and nature.
+Archibald Fairly Carr Jr. (June 16, 1909 – May 21, 1987) was an American herpetologist, ecologist, and conservationist.
+He was a Professor of Zoology at the University of Florida and a writer on science and nature.
 He brought attention to the world's declining sea turtle populations due to over-exploitation and habitat loss.
 Wildlife refuges in Florida and Costa Rica have been named in his honor.

 Biography

 Born in Mobile, Alabama, to a Presbyterian pastor, Carr grew up in Mobile, Fort Worth, Texas, and Savannah, Georgia.
-He studied zoology at the University of Florida (UF), eventually specializing in herpetology.
+He studied Biology with specialization in zoology at the University of Florida (UF), eventually specializing in herpetology too.
 He further refined that interest to the study of turtles and eventually became one of the world's foremost authorities on sea turtles.
 He married Marjorie Harris Carr, a conservationist herself.

 While a student at UF, he became a member of the Pi Kappa Phi fraternity.
 From UF, he received bachelor's degree in 1932, M.S. in 1934, and Ph.D. in 1937.